alexandremoraesc/CurriculumGenerator/README.md

 The server is now running.
 Access it at http://localhost:3000/

-*spa-curriculos can be substituted for any other tag **the first port its your choice too, the second one needs to be 3000 ( "-p < port >:3000").
+*spa-curriculos can be substituted for any other tag **the first port can also be chosen, the second one needs to be 3000 ( "-p < port >:3000").
 Then the server will run at http://localhost:< port >/

 ### Stoping and removing the container